trip5/ehDP/README.md

 ## Usage

-To use the ESPFileUpdater library in your project, include the header file, configure ehDP in your setup, and call the `loop` function in your own `loop`.
+To use the ehDP library in your project, include the header file, configure ehDP in your setup, and call the `loop` function in your own `loop`.
 Here is a basic example:

 ```cpp
 #include <ehDP.h>